 I didn’t grow up eating kofta of any kind.
 It wasn’t part of my grandmother’s regular repertoire and my parents shied away from deep frying food and I don’t recall any baked versions.
 The first time I had kofta was at age 11 when we spent several months living in India.
 While there we were invited over to eat in many peoples homes and I had a whole new world of Indian cuisine opened up to me.

-It was also my first exposure to kofta and a black lentil dal I still dream about that must have been similar to dal makhani but it wasn’t quite that.
+It was also my first exposure to kofta and a black lentil dal I still dream about that must have been similar to dal makhani but it wasn’t quite that (I do have a great vegan dal makhani recipe as well as this delicious urad dal recipe though!).
 Kofta quickly shot up to one of my favorite dishes, because, I mean, who wouldn’t love fried potato dumplings?!
 But going vegan meant no more malai kofta at restaurants.
 Which I am just fine with, because I can make it at home and let me tell you, it’s even better!